-This form is for community members who want to collaborate with the library on a multicultural program.
+This form is for community members who want to collaborate with the library on a multicultural program or exhibit.

 In Oak Park, our public library turns outward.
 This is an intentional process for listening to and learning about our community.
 It means we make the choice to ground library work in our community’s shared aspirations.